ANG3L0/notes-bloggo/docs/travel journal/asia 2023/the_proposal.md

 ### Complete surprise

-Many of Serena's friends do proposals and only 1 was a true surprise.
-The rest were semi-surprises.
-For example, someone saying something like:
+Many of Serena and my friends do proposals and only a rare few are true surprises.
+The rest were semi-surprises or too predictable.

-> You need to look really nice today and show up at this spot at 2PM exactly

-Is a surprise technically because you're not revealing that you're proposing, but it is also not a true surprise since anyone with a brain knows that if a proposal's on the table, you're probably proposing there.
+Not me.

-This is the *main* challenge.
+So completely surprising Serena is the *main* challenge.

 And it's a challenge because: